-SUS 297X - Sustainability Internship, Credit hours to be arranged
+SUS 298X - Sustainability Internship, Credit hours to be arranged

-The for-credit internship registration process is handled via the Career Services Handshake platform.
-To register your internship for credit, please contact Career Services at career@bw.edu.
+The for-credit internship registration process is handled via the Career Center Handshake platform.
+To register your internship for credit, please contact Career Center at career@bw.edu.

-SUS 340 - Biomimicry- Nature Inspired Product Design, 3 credit hours

-Biomimicry is an emerging field that is encouraging scientists, engineers, social scientists, and inventors to look more closely at nature's way of doing things as more sustainable than our human way.
-Nature has a rich and largely unexplored library of technologies that process and manage information, materials and energy.
+SUS 340 - Biomimicry- Nature Inspired Product Design, 3 credit hours unexplored library of technologies that process and manage information, materials and energy.
 Students will both engage in the process of investigation as well as learn about opportunities for applications in various professional and vocational fields, thus broadening their carrier choices and desires.
 Students will have unique opportunity to learn and experience how biomimicry inspires and makes changes to various human activities and disciplines: business or organizational managers, architects, engineers, automotive and airplane industry, sustainable energy designers, biologists, entrepreneurs, builders and policy makers.
 Biomimicry is inspiring these various fields and societies to be more responsible and resilient, and to find and apply solutions to old and new problems in a more sustainable way.